geoffreylitt/wildcard-onward-paper/paper.md

 This paper extends work reported in a workshop paper by Litt and Jackson [@litt2020] which presented an early version of the Wildcard extension.
 We have substantially extended their work in this paper by creating the table adapter abstraction, reimplementing the internals of Wildcard around that abstraction, evaluating the system on many more websites and use cases, and by characterizing the design of the system in much more detail than in their workshop paper.

-Table-driven customization relates to two broad areas of related work.
+data-driven customization relates to two broad areas of related work.
 Our problem statement is related to software customization tools, and our solution approach is related to spreadsheets and other direct manipulation interfaces.

 ## Customization tools

-Table-driven customization is most closely related to other tools that aim to empower end users to customize software without traditional coding.
+data-driven customization is most closely related to other tools that aim to empower end users to customize software without traditional coding.

 This lineage goes back at least to the Buttons system by MacLean et al. [@maclean1990], where Xerox Lisp users could share buttons that performed various "tailoring" actions on the system.
-The authors proposed the "gentle slope" idea which has greatly influenced our approach to table-driven customization (as discussed in [@sec:dm]).
+The authors proposed the "gentle slope" idea which has greatly influenced our approach to data-driven customization (as discussed in [@sec:dm]).
 The authors also point out the importance of a "tailoring culture" where people with different skillsets collaborate to produce useful customizations;
 in their system, Lisp programmers create buttons that others can use, modify,